ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/07-csharp-collections.md

 date: 2018-08-24T10:53:26-05:00
 ---

 Collections in C# are a great example of polymorphism in action.
-Many collections utilize {{<ref "/1-object-orientation/06-advanced-csharp/05-generics">}} to allow the collection to hold an arbitrary type.
+Many collections utilize [generics]("/1-object-orientation/06-advanced-csharp/05-generics") to allow the collection to hold an arbitrary type.
 For example, the `List<T>` can be used to hold strings, integers, or even specific objects:

 ```csharp
 List<string> strings = new List<string>();